AGgup8/obsidian-dentistry/paediatric/Molar Incisor Hypomineralisation.md

 Amelogenesis imperfecta affects **all teeth of both dentitions**, and the patient usually has a **family history**.

 **Enamel hypoplasia**
-The borders of enamel hypoplasia lesions are smooth and regular, whereas post-eruption MIH lesions are sharp and irregular.
+The borders of enamel hypoplasia lesions are **smooth and regular**, whereas post-eruption MIH lesions are sharp and irregular.

 **White spot lesion**
 White spot lesions are early enamel lesions.
 They have a more chalky, matt and more opaque appearance compared to the adjacent sound enamel.

 **Traumatic hypoplasia**
-Traumatic hypoplasia is associated with a history of trauma to the primary predecessor tooth (e.g. periapical infection).
+Traumatic hypoplasia is associated with a **history of trauma to the primary predecessor tooth** (e.g. periapical infection).
 It has a very varied clinical presentation.
-It is usually limited to one tooth and asymmetrical.
+It is usually limited to **one tooth** and asymmetrical.

 ## Treatment